 How did wild cats transition from being wild and free for thousands of years to co-existing with humans, and when did they become a part of modern-day family households?
 What happened and why?

-First, let's travel to the granaries in ancient Egypt where all kinds of grains were stored.
-Egyptians stored grain in silos due to the famine that was expected to arrive; they needed to save all the grain in preparation for this event.
+First, let's travel to the granaries in ancient Egypt; Egyptians stored grain in silos due to the expected famine; they needed to save all the grain in preparation for this event.

 Ancient Cats Learn to Socialize

 Soon, the wild cats stayed around because they loved socializing with humans and knew the people would feed them.